- WHOOP Strap Review

 While I appreciate how Apple has turned its wearable into an excellent fitness companion that has already saved numerous lives, it still has many limitations, including:

-- No native support for tracking sleep — not even in the Apple Watch
+- It provides no native support for detailed sleep tracking (not even in the Apple Watch

-- Third-party sleep tracking apps are inaccurate and gimmicky.
+- Its third-party sleep tracking apps are inaccurate and gimmicky.

-- No useful analysis and reporting around exercise performance and recovery.
+- It offers no useful analysis and reporting around exercise performance and recovery.

-However, it’s not only the Apple Watch that struggles with those issues.
+However, it’s not just the Apple Watch that struggles with those issues.
 Other wearables, such as Fitbit and Android-based smartwatches, also suffer from the same shortcomings.